VukTodorovic/FastDownloader/README.md

 - Authentication ??
 - On Raspberry limited to 2GB because it is a 32bit operating system
 - 49152 to 65535 temporary port range
-- Do not forget to free used ports
-- Server should check if port is used by some system process before using it for transfer
-- Check queue size of tasks